This startup reworked its privacy-friendly sensors to help battle COVID-19 – TechCrunch

 Deng said that the sensors can make sure no more than the allowed number of people can be in a store at once, and make sure that staff are protected from customers by helping to enforce social distancing rules.
 Customers can also see live queue data to help them pick a less-crowded time to shop, said Deng.

 All these things before a pandemic might have sounded, frankly, a little dull.
-Fast forward to the middle of a pandemic and you’re probably thankful for all the help — and the technology — you can get.
+Fast-forward to the middle of a pandemic and you’re probably thankful for all the help — and the technology — you can get.

 Butlr tested its new features in China at the height of the pandemic’s rise in February, and later rolled out to its global customers, including in the United States.
-Deng said Butlr’s technology is already helping customers at furniture store Steelcase, supermarket chain 99 Ranch Market, and the Louvre Museum in Abu Dhabi to help them reopen while minimizing the risk to others.
+Deng said Butlr’s technology is already helping customers at furniture store Steelcase, supermarket chain 99 Ranch Market and the Louvre Museum in Abu Dhabi to help them reopen while minimizing the risk to others.

 It’s a pivot that’s paid off.
 Last month Butlr raised $1.2 million in seed funding, just as the pandemic was reaching its peak in the United States.